SashankGhimire/BillManagementApp/README.md

 # BillManagementApp
-There Was Problem Submiting Whole Project Fine AS file was over 100 so I uploaded Src file.
+There Was Problem Submiting Whole Project File AS file was over 100 so I uploaded Src file.